REI Credit Card vs. Aspiration Zero: Compare and Contrast

 The annual percentage rate (APR) is an annualized representation of your interest rate.
 APR on a credit card typically translates to the amount of interest accrued on any balances you don’t pay off before their due date.
 That unpaid balance carries over from one month to the next, and you will also be subject to an interest charge.

 To avoid paying interest charges, you can simply pay off your end balance before the due date.

 The range of available APR on an REI credit card is anywhere from 13.99% to 23.99%.
-If you have a decent personal financial outlook, you are likely to be approved to become an REI member.
+If you have a decent personal financial outlook, you are likely to receive REI Mastercard login credentials easily.

-But when you apply to become an REI credit card customer, if you don’t have genuinely outstanding credit, you might end up with a very high APR.
+But when you apply to become an REI World Elite Master card customer, if you don’t have genuinely outstanding credit, you might end up with a very high APR.
 For reference, the average 5% cashback credit card in the United States has an APR of 15.11%.

 For some shoppers, the biggest drawback of using an REI credit card is that the company designed it to be paid off in full every month.

 There is no information on what your likely APR will be with an Aspiration credit card.
 At this time, there are no advertised details about the APR for Aspiration Zero credit cards, as it premiered earlier this year.
 To find out, you have to apply to Aspiration’s waitlist.

 Large banks invest money in fossil fuels.
 Most of them do not have specific policies regarding climate change or the environment in general.
 Moreover, the use of plastic credit cards continues to increase the planet’s already alarming plastic contamination.

 Thankfully, more and more banks and businesses are ‘going green’ in one way or the other, and new enterprises are arising with this in mind.
 As a customer, it is important to start considering these options so you can do your part as well.